usatiuk/dhfs/README.md

 ### How to connect to other peers?

 Then, a web interface will be available at `losthost:8080` (or whatever the HTTP port is), that can be used to connect with other peers.
 Peers on local network should be available to be connected to automatically.

+## Other notes

+### Running tests

+To run LazyFS tests, LazyFS needs to be built: the git submodules need to be cloned and `./thirdparty/lazyfs/build.sh` script needs to be run.

+LazyFS tests were only tested on Linux.